eisenjulian/nlp_estimator_tutorial/blog.md

 ### Creating a custom estimator

-As seen in previous blog posts, the `tf.estimator` framework provides a higher level API for training machine learning models, defining `train()`, `evaluate()` and `predict()` operations, handling checkpointing, loading, initializing, serving, building the graph and the session out of the box.
-One the many benefits it provides is that the same code will be able to run in CPUs, GPUs and even in a distributed setup.
-There's a small family of pre-made estimators, like the ones we used earlier, but it's most likely that you will need to build your own.
-[This](https://www.tensorflow.org/extend/estimators) guide contains a thorough explanation on how to do it.
+As seen in previous blog posts, the `tf.estimator` framework provides a high-level API for training machine learning models, defining `train()`, `evaluate()` and `predict()` operations, handling checkpointing, loading, initializing, serving, building the graph and the session out of the box.
+One the many benefits it provides is that the same code will be able to run on CPUs, GPUs and even in a distributed setup.
+There is a small family of pre-made estimators, like the ones we used earlier, but it's most likely that you will need to build your own.
+[This](https://www.tensorflow.org/extend/estimators) guide contains a thorough explanation on how to do this.

 Writing a custom estimator means writing a `model_fn(features, labels, mode)`.
 First step will be mapping the features into our embedding layer: